 3. How Long Should You Stay in Osaka?

 If you want to make the most of your time in Kansai, we recommend spending 3 to 5 days in Osaka and other cities.
-This will give you plenty of time to explore Osaka, known as the "Center of the universe in Kansai", as well as take day trips to Kyoto, Nara, and Kobe - all of which are great places to experience Kansai culture.
+This will give you plenty of time to explore Osaka, known as the "Center of the universe in Kansai", and take day trips to Kyoto, Nara, and Kobe - all of which are great places to experience Kansai culture.
 If you plan your trip with UME Travel, you can travel from the bright lights of Osaka to the historic temples of Kyoto, the deer parks of Nara, and even as far as Nagoya to experience its modern side.

 With the comfort of a private chauffeur and the company of carefully selected hotels, you'll be able to make the most of Kansai's varied flavors - whether it's Osaka's buzzing food courts, Kobe's elegant waterfront, or the serenity of Nara's historic sites - all without the fatigue of traveling back and forth.